Mystery3/RotMG-InfographicMaker/README.md

 # RotMG-InfographicMaker
-Font file (in .rar) must be in the same folder as application.
+All files in the .zip must be in the same folder as application except Infographics (it is there for easy storage of generated infographics).
 An internet connection is required.